doctrine/mongodb-odm/UPGRADE-2.4.md

 Detaching all documents of a given class has been deprecated.
 We deem the process fragile and suggest detaching your documents one-by-one using `DocumentManager::detach()`.
 This effectively deprecates `OnClearEventArgs::getDocumentClass` and `OnClearEventArgs::clearsAllDocuments`.

+## Deprecate `NOTIFY` change tracking policy

+The `NOTIFY` change tracking policy has been deprecated.
+We suggest to use `DEFERRED_EXPLICIT` strategy instead.
+This effectively deprecates `ClassMetadata::isChangeTrackingNotify` and `ClassMetadata::CHANGETRACKING_NOTIFY`.